|Sepiax Ink Technology, water-based yet for outdoor signage|

 Epson's corporate policy not to license Sepiax ink in any of their printers was the same issue that caused Staedtler Lumocolor ink to fail in the market place.
 At least Sepiax did several things more adeptly, most specifically, Sepiax kept improving their formula.
 And if a formula for Ricoh and Spectra printheads is launched at FESPA Digital Barcelona then this ink has a chance in the marketplace.
 Otherwise, by DRUPA in May there will be too many other non-HP latex-like and resin-like inks via other multinational competitors.

-We hope Sepiax can succeed in 2012.
+We hoped Sepiax ink could succeed in 2012

 Wide Format Printers